hashicorp/packer/.github/CONTRIBUTING.md

 If you have never worked with Go before, you will have to install its runtime in order to build packer.

 1. This project always releases from the latest version of golang.
-[Install go](https://golang.org/doc/install#install)
+[Install go](https://golang.org/doc/install#install) To properly build from source, you need to have golang >= v1.16

 ## Setting up Packer for dev